 Find these authors’ top book recommendations ranging from intuitive nonfiction and foreboding futuristic classics to storytelling fantasy and world-building science fiction.
 Learn how these inspiring and motivating books shaped self-published novels, and discover a favorite new indie title along the way.

 8 Inspirational Books For Writers And The 8 Indie Books They Influenced

 1. Books That Inspire Writing: Chasm City by Alastair Reynolds

 The story follows the exploits of Tanner Mirabel, a security operative on the search for a former employer.
 His path leads him to Chasm city, which has suffered the aftermath of the Melding Plague, a disease that attacks victims with cybernetic augmentations.
 After an exhausting chase, Tanner learns a little too much about a former past that leaves him shaken and questioning his morality.

-If you need inspiration for a hyperfuturistic world, this is one to check out.
-It covers topics like the Singularity, space travel, and genetic alteration.
+If you need inspirational books for writing a hyper-futuristic world, this is one to check out.
+It covers topics like Singularity, space travel, and genetic alteration.
 But the most prominent theme is memory transference and the ethics of identity ownership.

 Odin Oxthorn is the author of Sleepless Flame.

 Sleepless Flame is a cyberpunk thriller featuring a nonbinary protagonist.
 Having dodged the claws of the Galavantier Biotech Corporation, Nara takes her next job with an unlikely employer: the heir of the megacorp’s CEO position.